 Subroutine techniques

 Identical motion sequences and function flows that are repeated several times can be implemented as subroutines.
-There are two types of subroutines:
+There are 2 types of subroutines:

 - Local subroutines